 Through the stillness of meditation, we connect to something greater than ourselves.
 Our minds are effortlessly cleansed physically, emotionally, mentally and spiritually.
 We naturally tune in to the water we drink – greeting, offering respects, and speaking its language.
 Rocks and trees become history books and maps to the universe, the Earth we stand on becomes the ever-supportive Mother of us all, and we find we have a newfound respect for even the air we breathe.
 In an instant we understand the importance of natural resources.
 We come into harmony with the wisdom of the trees and access memories that stones have shared with indigenous people throughout time.

-The 2018 Summer Recorrido brought together Native Americans from both continents to share Earth Stewardship.
-We were honored to be a part of this historical event and our journey continues in the summer of 2019.
-Please visit The Teyuna Foundation website for updates and join us for our featured event at the Omega Center for Sustainable Living in Rhinebeck, New York in late August.
+The 2018 Summer Recorrido brought together Native Americans from North and South American to share Earth Stewardship.
+We were honored to be a part of this historical event and our journey continued in 2019.
+Please visit The Teyuna Foundation website for updates.

 The Mamos of the Recorrido would like us to share their words: